Skip to Main Content

 Generating citation(s) in QuickSearch or an article database

 In most databases, in the record of an article, there will be a link to generate a citation in the citation style you've chosen to use in your paper.
 In a ProQuest database or in QuickSeach, look for and click on the cite icon: " in the brief or the full record.
-In an EBSCO database, click the title in the brief record to see the full record, then click Cite in the menu on the right.
+In an EBSCO database, in a brief record, click the three vertical dots on the right, then Cite.
+In a full record, click the cite icon (").

-If you email yourself a batch of records (see the Saving Your Search Results box under the Searching for Articles tab and the QuickSearch tab), you'll be prompted to select a citation style.
+If you email yourself a group of records (see the Saving Your Search Results box under the Searching for Articles tab and the QuickSearch tab), in most databases you'll be prompted to select a citation style.
 The email(s) you receive will include citations in the style you selected.

 OWL at Purdue University Libraries is an excellent site for, among other things, citing in APA (7th edition), MLA (9th edition), and Chicago (17th edition, Notes & Bibliography).
 It includes citation generators.